Here is the monthly summary of oil and gas exploration and production activities in Indonesia in May 2022, according to SKK Migas.

 Indonesia added a total of 133 MW of capacity in 2021: 45 MW from Unit II Sorik Marapi Geothermal Power Plant on 28 July 2021 and 98.4 MW from the Rantau Dedap Power plant on 26 December 2021.

 The country added a total of 80 MW of geothermal power in in 2022.

 Located right on the long stretch of the ring of fire, Indonesian islands are endowed with rich geothermal resources.
 The total potential geothermal resources of Indonesia are estimated at 28,000 MW.

 Although the geothermal potential is huge, its utilization rate is under 8%.
-Currently, the total installed power generating capacity from the active 16 geothermal power plants in Indonesia is 2133 MW.

-Here are the top ten largest geothermal plants in Indonesia in 2020.
+Here are the top ten largest geothermal plants in Indonesia in 2022.

 The Kamojang Geothermal Plant

 Operating since 1982, the 235 MW Kamojang plant is the first geothermal power plant in Indonesia.
 Located in the Garut area in West Java, it has been operating for 38 years.

 The Dutch spotted the Kamojang geothermal potential more than one hundred years ago and drilled several wells in the area.
 In 1926 it successfully drilled the first steam-producing well in Kamojang, also the first in Indonesia.